ddrichel/GECS/Docs/README.md

 ### Components

-GECS is provided by two major features to conduct the analysis for association, namely for signle markers and for all subsequences of contiguous markers.
-Permutations will be used to make correction for multiple testing.
+GECS provides two major features for conducting association analysis for rare variants, namely for signle markers and for all possible bins (subsequences of contiguous markers) in the genetic data set.
+In the single marker analysis, all variants will be considered in the analysis, regardless of their frequencies. however, in the variable binning approach we need to specify a threshold of minor allele frequency.
+Permutations with respect to the case-control labels is applied to make correction for multiple testing.
 That means if PERMUTATIONS==0, then there is no correction for multiple testing will be done.
 Moreover, yoe have the possibility to get the corrected p values by wilson score interval for conficence interval of 95%.
 You have the option to calcutae the odds ratios for all bins by specifying OR==1.
 (OR=0 is by default)

 #### Sigle_Marker_Analysis
 If SINGLEMARKER==1, then GECS will conduct only the single-marker test on all variants included in the analysis.